OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 ## Add a custom button to the ribbon

-Let's add a custom button to the ribbon that [executes a command](../develop/create-addin-commands?branch=outlook-json-manifest#step-5-add-the-functionfile-element), specifically inserts text into a message body.
+Let's add a custom button to the ribbon that inserts text into a message body.

 1. Open your project in VS Code or your preferred code editor.
    [!INCLUDE [Instructions for opening add-in project in VS Code via command line](../includes/vs-code-open-project-via-command-line.md)]